 You can also take a look at my Shah Alam Walking Tour page to see how to cover some of these Top Shah Alam Attractions on foot.

-I have marked the exact locations of all the above attractions on this map (click on the View Larger Map symbol in the top right corner to expand):
+I have marked the exact locations of all the Top Shah Alam Attractions on this map (click on the View Larger Map symbol in the top right corner to expand):